-The change in the single discount rate and other assumptions increased the net pension liability by \$4.0 million for Laborers'.
+The change in the single discount rate and other assumptions increased the net pension liability by \$5.0 million for Laborers'.
 These changes are being amortized into expense over a 4 year period for Laborers'.

-The Sewer Fund's proportion of the net pension liability was determined based on the rates of budgeted Sewer Fund's salaries within each corresponding pension plan to the total budgeted salaries for 2019 and 2018.
-At December 31, 2019 and 2018, the Sewer Fund's proportion was 2.0% of the Municipal Employees' Plan and 12.3% and 12.0%, respectively, of the Laborers' Plan.
+The Sewer Fund's proportion of the net pension liability was determined based on the rates of budgeted Sewer Fund's salaries within each corresponding pension plan to the total budgeted salaries for 2020 and 2019.
+At December 31, 2020 and 2019, the Sewer Fund's proportion was 1.8% and 2.0% of the Municipal Employees' Plan and 11.3% and 12.3%, respectively, of the Laborers' Plan.

-For the years ended December 31, 2019 and 2018, the Sewer Fund recognized pension expense of \$3.3 million and \$18.9 million, respectively.
+For the years ended December 31, 2020 and 2019, the Sewer Fund recognized pension expense of a negative \$23.9 million and \$3.3 million, respectively.

-At December 31, 2019 and 2018, the Sewer Fund reported total deferred outflows of resources of \$5.4 million and \$55.0 million, respectively, and deferred inflows of resources of \$90.8 million and \$159.7 million related to pensions from the following sources:
+At December 31, 2020 and 2019, the Sewer Fund reported total deferred outflows of resources of \$8.4 million and \$5.4 million, respectively, and deferred inflows of resources of \$42.3 million and \$90.8 million, respectively, related to pensions from the following sources: